eclipsesource/tabris-js/doc/layout.md

 }
 ```

+## Z-Order

+When the layout definition results in widgets overlapping one another, the z-order is defined by the order in which the widgets are appended to their parent.
+New widgets will be rendered on top of those widgets that have already been appended.

 ## Device Independent Pixels

 The density of a device's display can be accessed by `window.devicePixelRatio`.
 The value represents the number of native pixels per Device Independent Pixel.